From Football Field to Classroom: Values Guide Former Irish Safety and Catholic School Teacher's Career Path

 Fighting Irish football is capturing the public's attention as the BCS National Championship Game approaches on January 7.
 In a tradition as old as the Golden Dome itself, the Notre Dame team sends a message that transcends the gridiron: From Knute Rockne to Manti Teo, fans have often glimpsed how team members' experiences connect to their own personal values and to the character and mission of Our Lady's University.
 Former Catholic school teacher Bill Gibbs is one example of how those connections extend to the Alliance for Catholic Education (ACE).

-Bill played football under legendary coach Lou Holtz as a member of the Notre Dame Class of 1997 and then taught at a Catholic high school through the ACE Service through Teaching initiative.
+Bill played football under legendary coach Lou Holtz as a member of the Notre Dame Class of 1997 and then taught at a Catholic high school through the ACE Teaching Fellows initiative.
 Now, he continues a distinguished career in law with the Chicago firm of Corboy & Demetrio.
 A natural progression?

 "While I miss the classroom and practice fields, as a trial lawyer I am 'teaching' jurors about our case and 'coaching' them on how to make just decisions,' says Bill.
 There's another tie-in, too: "Between practicing law and chasing after my three fantastic kids, my free time has been devoted exclusively to watching the Irish on Saturdays."

 The teaching connection is also strong thanks to his memories of serving the students of Loyola College Prep in Shreveport, Louisiana, as a member of ACE's fourth cohort.
 "I was inspired to make a real impact on the lives of others by my parents—both former teachers," Bill recalls.

 He also credits the inspiration of his own teachers and coaches.